Ambitious about Autism

-Ambitious about Autism is a UK national charity which aims to improve opportunities for young people on the Autistic Spectrum, including those with autism or Asperger syndrome.
-Originally established in 1997 as the TreeHouse Trust, the charity was founded by a group of parents – including author Nick Hornby – whose first child had been diagnosed with autism.
+Ambitious about Autism is a UK national charity for autistic children and young people.
+Its mission is to stand with autistic children and young people, champion their rights and create opportunities.
+Originally established in 1997 as the TreeHouse Trust, the charity was founded by a group of parents – including author Nick Hornby – who has an autistic son.

-Their mission has been described as being to "help children and young people with autism to learn, thrive and achieve – making the ordinary possible."
+The charity runs specialist schools and colleges, provides a range of support services and plays a role in influencing UK Government policy.

-It is known for operating TreeHouse School in Muswell Hill, north London, Ambitious College which has campuses in Tottenham and Isleworth, London and The Rise School, based in Feltham, west London.
+It operates TreeHouse School in Muswell Hill, north London, Ambitious College which has campuses in Tottenham and West Thames, London, The Rise School, based in Feltham, west London, and Spring School in southwest London.

-TreeHouse School was rated 'Outstanding' by Ofsted in its 2017 inspection.
+In September 2023, St. John’s College, a specialist college based in Brighton, joined the charity.

+Ambitious about Autism also runs a national online youth network for autistic young people, an online community for parents and carers of autistic children and young people and a national employability programme.

 History

 TreeHouse Trust

 The charity was originally known as the TreeHouse Trust and began the school, with five pupils, in a borrowed room in the Royal Free Hospital in London.
-In 2004 the school moved to Muswell Hill, also in London, and in October 2008 moved into a purpose designed building – the Pears National Centre for Autism Education.
+In 2004 the school moved to Muswell Hill also in London, and in 2009 moved into a purpose designed building – the Pears National Centre for Autism Education.

-The Pears National Centre for Autism education
+The Pears National Centre for Autism Education

 Officially opened in 2009, the centre became home to both the TreeHouse School and the charity.
 It was designed by British architects Penoyre & Prasad who also designed the Richard Desmond Children's Eye Centre at Moorfields Eye Hospital.
 It was named for the Pears Foundation, a major supporter.

 Ambitious about Autism

 An event at the House of Lords on 10 February 2010 it was announced that TreeHouse Trust would be renamed Ambitious about Autism.
-Aside from a new identity, it marked a change in the strategy of the charity.
-The school – still to be known as TreeHouse School – had a permanent home, with pupils' places mainly funded by their Local Education Authority, but there was still much to achieve in raising awareness and understanding of autism, the provision of a wider range of services and the influencing of UK Government policy.
+In 2014 Ambitious about Autism expanded its specialist education services across London, opening Ambitious College and the Rise School.

+Further expansion took place in 2023 when Spring School opened in London and the charity acquired St. John’s College in Brighton.